How Do I Hear God’s Voice Clearly?

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.
 (Matthew 7:7-8)

-It really is this simple: The first step to answering the question, “How do I hear God’s voice?” is to ask God for His clear voice and direction.
+It really is this simple: The first step to learning how to hear God’s voice is to ask God for His clear voice and direction.

-This simple request has been huge in answering how do I hear God’s voice.
+This simple request has been huge in learning how to hear God’s voice.
 It helps in two ways: First, it prepares me in expectant waiting — I know that God will answer, so I listen.
 And second, it opens space for God to reply.

-For some women, asking God to speak loudly and clearly is an absolute no-brainer: of course you should ask for what you want!
+For some women who are learning how to hear God’s voice, asking God to speak loudly and clearly is an absolute no-brainer: of course, you should ask for what you want!
 If this describes you, that’s fantastic — keep asking God to speak to you!

-For some women, though, asking God so directly can be uncomfortable and even scary.
-Maybe you were taught that being direct is rude, and you should only ask for things indirectly.
+For other women who are learning how to hear God’s voice, asking God so directly can be uncomfortable and even scary.
+Maybe you were taught that being direct is rude and that you should only ask for things indirectly.
 Or maybe you’ve experienced a toxic relationship where you were ignored or even punished for asking for anything.

 I am so happy to assure you that God welcomes your requests.
 Remember that if you ask, God will answer.